Patagonia Trek: Exploring the Natural Wonders of Patagonia, South America

 Beginning the Trek: El Calafate, Perito Moreno Glacier and Los Huemules

 Typically, the starting point of any Patagonia trek is the small town of El Calafate.
 This small, charming town has since developed from its origins as a wool trading shelter, and offers accommodation and museums for visiting tourists.

-The Glaciarium museum located in the town gives tourists a scientific insight into Patagonia's glaciers and even features an ice bar.
+The Glaciarium museum located in the town gives tourists a scientific insight into Patagonia's glaciers and even features an ice bar - a visitor favourite!
 Guests are given a jacket upon entry of the bar and are only allowed to stay and enjoy their drinks for up to 30 minutes, due to its icy temperature!

 El Calafate serves a hub for some of Patagonias most famed sights.
 From El Calafate, the Los Glaciares National Park can be reached.
 As the parks name suggests, this area is surrounded by frosty azure glaciers and snow-capped mountains.